 There is something magical about a Christmas tree, especially when it’s all lit up at night and you turn off all of the other lights.
 My brother and I used to love laying under our tree and just looking up at it.
 We also used to sleep in the living room at least one night during the Christmas season, just so we could sleep with the Christmas lights on.

-We had real Christmas trees the first couple of years of my life.
+We had real Christmas trees for the first couple of years of my life.
 However, my parents figured out I was allergic to the real trees and the rest of my childhood we had an artificial Christmas tree.

 There are advantages and disadvantages to real versus artificial.
 From an environmental point of view live is likely best but from a homemaking point of view artificial likely wins.
 For me, there is no choice, artificial or an asthma attack.
 Any surprise that I stick with artificial?